 APRIL 27: Newcastle Working Men’s Club

 CARL: We didn’t have the heart for it.
 We were seeing the ramifications of Mike leaving the band, and no one felt entitled to step into his place.
-We lost loads of our own money.
-We were knackered and we didn’t have any new ideas.
-It was just the tail-end of it all, the spark had gone.
+We lost loads of our own money, we were knackered and we didn’t have any new ideas.
+It was just the tail-end of it all, the spark had gone and we felt we were just going through the motions for the record company.

 APRIL 29&30: Palace, Melbourne